TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-monitoring-metricvalues.md

    * Replicas do not support Query Performance Insight and Performance Recommendation features.
 The Query Store database on replicas is a copy of the primary server's Query Store data.

-   * After a replica becomes a standalone server, [set Query Store parameters](https://docs.microsoft.com/azure/postgresql/concepts-query-store#enabling-query-store) and restart the former replica to activate the feature.
+   * After a replica becomes a standalone server, [set Query Store parameters](https://docs.microsoft.com/azure/postgresql/concepts-query-store#enabling-query-store) and restart the former replica to activate the feature

 ## **Recommended Documents**